-Two 30-day informal comment periods are open through 8 p.m.
-Eastern, Monday, March 13, 2017, for stakeholders to provide feedback on the Standard Drafting Team’s (SDT’s): (1) approach and draft language developed to address the Federal Energy Regulatory Commission (FERC or the Commission) directive regarding Communication Networks; and, (2) proposal for modifying additional requirements within certain CIP standards to include the provision for CIP Exceptional Circumstances.
-To minimize the number of posted documents, the SDT included everything in a single document for each issue with the suggested approach and draft language preceding the questions.
+Two concurrent 30-day informal comment periods concluded 8 p.m.
+Eastern, Monday, March 13, 2017, for stakeholders' feedback on the Standard Drafting Team’s (SDT’s): (1) approach and draft language developed to address the Federal Energy Regulatory Commission (FERC or the Commission) directive regarding Communication Networks; and, (2) proposal for modifying additional requirements within certain CIP standards to include the provision for CIP Exceptional Circumstances.
+The drafting team will consider all comments received and determine the next steps of the project.

 Final ballots for the following concluded 8 p.m.
 Eastern, Wednesday, February 8, 2017: